ViewsTech/About-Me/README.md

 # About Me

-Hi, I’m **[Views]** — an engineering student passionate about technology, robotics, and creating opportunities where they don’t exist.
+Hi, I’m **Views** an engineering student passionate about technology, robotics, and creating opportunities where they don’t exist.

 After facing numerous internship rejections from companies worldwide, I decided to turn that experience into something positive and impactful.